flyballlabs/threatdetectionservice/README.md

 Our Threat Detection Service is using [Apache Metron](http://metron.incubator.apache.org/) as the core engine.
 For Detroit neighborhoods we will use the facial recognition software provided by [Kairos](https://www.kairos.com/)

+## Repo Structure

+agents - Contains the software for the agents that are deployed at the Detroit Schools.
+The agents are deployed on [Raspberry Pi Model 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)